anywhichway/hcx/README.md

 ## Templates and Remote Content
 <a id="runnable-templates"></a>
 Templates with encapsulated styles can be compiled and rendered at a later time with new model data.
 They can optionally be runnable by including the `runnable` flag at compile time and scripts in their definition.
 And, an instruction can be provided to use the shadow DOM.
-In fact, you can actually compile any DOM element, but style and script management get a little tricky.
+By default it is true.
+It is shown here just for an example.
+You can actually compile any DOM element, but style and script management get a little tricky.

 ```html
 <html>